All couples go through it.

 However, if the woman earns more than a man, it sometimes develops a sense of insecurity on his part.

-You've probably noticed that most of these relationship issues and hang-ups are all the results of fear, lack of trust, and jealousy.
+You've probably noticed most of these relationship issues are the results of fear, lack of trust, and jealousy.

-How do you deal with these relationships problems?
+How do you deal with these relationship problems?
 There are 3 simple but effective ways.

 1. Build trust with your partner